Rural tenancies

 Summary

-3. Main features of the rural lease
+Main characteristics of the rural lease

 4.1.
 Access to agricultural land

 4.2.
-Safety and stability for the operator
+Security and stability for the operator

 4.3.
-Flexibility in operational management
+Flexibility in the management of the holding

 5.1.
-Effective use of land
+Effective exploitation of the land

 5.2.
 Payment of rent

 5.3.
-Compliance with lease clauses
+Respect for lease clauses

 6.1.
-Protective status for lessees
+Protective status for the tenant

 6.2.
-Rent controls
+Rent control

 6.3.
 Right of pre-emption